Forest Service advises public to stay away from border areas where containers are being installed

 The Forest Service has informed the state that the presence of the containers in the area is unlawful and says visitors to the Coronado National Forest should stay away from the area until the issue is resolved.

-Hunters who have questions about hunting in the area can call the Arizona Game and Fish Department at 1-800-352-0700.
+Hunters who have questions about hunting in the area can call the U.S. Border Patrol station in Sonoita at 520-455-5051.